Case Study #5

 Give Lively's Live Display showed real-time totals to everyone in the room as donors texted to give.
 This is the product doing exactly what it was designed to do — making collective generosity visible in the moment it's happening.

-I wrote the case study and testimonial content around this event, using DC SCORES as the lead example for how Text-to-Donate and the Live Display worked together.
+I wrote the case study and testimonial content around this event, using DC SCORES as the lead example for how Text-to-Donate and the Live Display could work together.

 Content suite

-The work spanned enough disciplines that it's easier to show than to list.
+The work spanned so many disciplines it's easier to show than list.
 A sample of assets produced during this period:

 Blog · Product tutorial